KonghaYao/pure-graph/docs/examples/nextjs-chat.md

 }
 ```

-This example provides a complete, production-ready chat application that demonstrates the full capabilities of Pure Graph.
+This example provides a complete, production-ready chat application that demonstrates the full capabilities of Open LangGraph Server.
 The code is well-structured, type-safe, and includes proper error handling and user experience considerations.